Matej Šebenik

-Matej Šebenik (born 28 August 1983) is a Slovene chess player.
+Matej Šebenik (born 28 August 1983) is a Slovenian chess player.
 He was awarded the title of Grandmaster (GM) by FIDE in 2012.
 He won the Slovenian Chess Championship in 2014.
 In 2009, he won the San Sebastián tournament.

 Šebenik has played for team Slovenia in the Chess Olympiad, European Team Chess Championship, Mitropa Cup and European Youth Team Championship.
 His team won the gold medal in the 2005 Mitropa Cup.